AIAA Papers and Conference Proceedings

 Literature on adult education.
 The collection can be searched in the library catalougue and in the national catalogue LIBRIS.

 French and German fiction, and books on the history of literature, mostly from the first half of the twentieth century.
-The collection belonged to author and scholar Sven Stolpe (1905–1996) and was acquired by the Department of culture and communication at LiU and donated to the library.
-The books carry a special stamp, "Stople-samlingen", and are placed in the general library collection.
+The collection belonged to author and scholar Sven Stolpe (1905–1996) and was acquired by the Department of culture and communication at LiU and donated to the Library in 2003.
+The books carry a special stamp, "Stople-samlingen", and are placed in the general library collection, primarilly among French and German fiction in Valla Library.
 The Stolpe collection is searchable via the library catalogue and LIBRIS.

 Literature in linguistics.
 The collection belonged to Elias Wessén (1889–1981), a Professor of Linguistics and member of the Swedish Academy.
 The collection is placed in closed stacks in Studenthuset, Campus Valla.
 Items from the collection can be reserved through the library catalogue.
 Searchable also in LIBRIS.